bellidoj/panspeak/README.md

     #-WRITE VERSION|TTS VERSION-#

-so if you have something like: It is 2" wide you ended with:
+so if you have something like:

+        It is 2" wide

+you ended with:

         It is 2#-"| inches-# wide

 that will give you:

 -   readable version: It is 2" wide
 -   tts version: It is 2 inches wide

+# Version

+## 0.2

+-   Save As
+-   Edit Menu to add marks (Ctrl + M).
+-   Preferences menú added.
+You can enable the tts conversion (lame required).